Adrienne Terblanche

 How I wish I could jump into their pages.
 In reality, my chances of meeting such heroes are nil.
 Plenty of regiments are stationed in Dover, but their officers do not form part of Mrs Kesby’s circle.
 Nor Father’s.
 He has no circle.

-When Mrs Kesby and I leave the manor for the library on this August afternoon, I carry the basket of books.
+When Mrs Kesby and I leave the manor for the library on this sunny August afternoon, I carry the basket of carefully packed books.
 The morally improving titles on top hide the scandalous East Lynne by Mrs Henry Wood, which I devoured in secret, cover to cover, non-stop.
 The protagonist leaves her husband and children to abscond with a lover whose illegitimate child she bears.
 Such a plot would give my guardian a seizure.

 Halfway down the hill, she comes to a halt.